Because you escaped a bath last week, I took you out this week on my night walks. Lucky.

 - The last song of that round was made up of two words, five letters long each, and with the revealed letters I thought it was Idoly Pride even though I again did not recognize the song, which was sung by one or two girls.
 It turns out the song was from a random show called Furby Rogue though, except the R was an Ŕ with an accent mark over it, and I commented that we now had two games in a row where this random Furby Rogue show was the final song of the round.
 I checked the game history though and noticed that the last game had Ending 1 of that show as the final song, whereas this one was Ending 2.

 - We started a new game, and the first couple songs were apparently from boy idol shows.
 I didn’t know them, but apparently Satinel did, and the second one in particular was Ensemble Stars, whereas I believe we had chalked the first one down to Enstars, even though that was just a contraction of Ensemble Stars as well.
 For the third song, the game bugged out and continued playing the clip for the second song, video and all, so I knew that wasn’t the answer, even though I began to type it in anyway just in case.
-However, since we were playing the game in co-op, I could see that Satinel had put in an answer of Kakuriyo, although she wasn’t sure about it.
+However, since we were playing the game in co-op, I could see that Satinel had put in an answer of Kakuriyo, or Kakuriyo no Yadomeshi, although she wasn’t sure about it.
 I figured that she could hear the actual clip, so I let her answer override mine, and it was correct.

 - Later on, I was upstairs in the living room, seated on a sofa that was lined up against the south wall of the room.
 Kel was a couple seats away on the same long sofa, leaning against the corner part of the sofa that was in the southwest corner of the room.
 The sofa extended northwards from Kel‘s corner along the west wall so that it was perpendicular to the part we were on, and to the right of me was a flat-screen television, set against the east wall and facing west.
 Dad was in the kitchen to the north, getting ready to head to work.
 Next to him and the kitchen, on the east side, was an entryway to the basement where the vampire and the two girls had been playing ping pong.
 That entryway faced south toward me, and steps led down northwards into the darkness.